ucsb-seclab/dr_checker/README.md

 ```
 NOTE: DO NOT USE MULTIPLE PROCESSES i.e., `-j`.
 Running in multi-processing mode will mess up the output file as multiple process try to write to the output file.

-Thats it.
+That's it.
 DR.CHECKER will take care from here.
 ### 3.2 Running DR.CHECKER analysis
 There are several steps to run DR.CHECKER analysis, all these steps are wrapped in a single script `helper_scripts/runner_scripts/run_all.py`
 How to run: